 Making investing easy

-The world of Investing is chock full of TLAs (Three Letter Acronyms……get it?).
+The world of Investing is chock full of jargon and TLAs (Three Letter Acronyms……get it?).
 This makes it confusing, intimidating and puts a lot of people off.
 It did me, for sure.

-Moneybox is a perfect gateway for anyone toying with the idea of investing.
+Moneybox is a perfect gateway for anyone toying with the idea of investing but not sure how.

 How does Moneybox work?